 When talking about controlling as a management function, definitely it is one of the leading and necessary management functions of POLCA which is known for the most effective management.
 In simple words, the control system is a pre-designed mechanism to achieve organizational goals and meet certain challenges.

 The Control Process

 Controlling is the main structure of the entire organization, so hopefully, the control process must be as strict as possible.
 The primary process that is used for controlling covers a few major steps that are defined below.

-01- It is necessary for any organization to determine the areas to be controlled.
+01- Any organization must determine the areas to be controlled.
 Besides, it is also illogical to control every aspect of the organization.
-Simply, controlling every major aspect would be enough and before controlling it, the managers should determine the areas.
-Major areas to control are those that were considered as organizational objectives and goals while performing planning process.
+Simply, controlling every major aspect would be enough, and before controlling it, the managers should determine the areas.
+Major areas to control are those that were considered as organizational objectives and goals while performing the planning process.

 04- This step of the control process involves the comparison of the performance with the standards.
-There are two approaches used for this purpose, i.e. Management by Exception and 360-degree feedback system.
-Besides, most of the managers compare performance and standards by using personal observations.
+There are two approaches used for this purpose, i.e. Management by Exception and a 360-degree feedback system.
+Besides, most managers compare performance and standards by using personal observations.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.

 Love my efforts?
 Don't forget to share this blog.